ky0n/polygon-zk/proof-of-dao-membership.md

 # entry date

-Describe the date when a contributor joined the DAO
+Describe the date when a the member joined swissDAO

 # first name

-First name of member
+First name of the swissDAO member